-- E. No priest or deacon who has committed an act of sexual abuse of a minor may be transferred for a ministerial assignment to another (arch)diocese/eparchy.
+E. No priest or deacon who has committed an act of sexual abuse of a minor may be transferred for a ministerial assignment to another (arch)diocese/eparchy.
 Any priest or deacon who seeks faculties to work in the diocese or who seeks to reside in the diocese must present documentation from the diocese in which he is incardinated or assigned which attests to his fitness for ministry.
 Similar documentation must also be provided to the diocese by those priests or deacons who belong to religious institutes or congregations.
-In addition, vowed religious may not be received into the Diocese without a similar letter. - F. Criminal background checks will be conducted on all church employees and all volunteers with regard to their contact with minors in the diocese.
+In addition, vowed religious may not be received into the Diocese without a similar letter.

+F. Criminal background checks will be conducted on all church employees and all volunteers (with regard to their contact with minors) in the diocese.
 These background checks will be conducted by the Chancery using a professional company that provides such services.
 This background check company re-screens all church personnel and/or volunteers quarterly through Search America, the largest criminal data base in the United States, as part of their ongoing commitment to the Catholic Church.
-The results of the background checks will be reviewed by the bishop or his designee.
-Individuals may request a copy of the results of their background check from the background check company itself. - G. As a part of the admission process, all potential seminarians will be required to undergo a full psychological profile, consistent with all applicable ethical, canonical and legal principles.
-The bishop or his designee, will review the psychological profile, background questionnaire and criminal background check prior to accepting the applicant as a seminarian for the diocese. - H. All mission priests from other countries with an assignment decreed by the bishop in the Diocese of Salina will be required to undergo the complete Diocesan protocol prior to ministering.
+The results of the background check are reviewed, if an individual is found to have a record, the results are shared with pastor and or school administrator.
+The bishop or his designee then decide eligibility, which is determined by the nature and circumstance of the offense.
+Allowable activities are then communicated to pastor, school administrator and church personnel and or volunteers.
+Individuals may request a copy of the results of their background check from the background check company itself.

+G. As a part of the admission process, all potential seminarians will be required to undergo a full psychological profile, consistent with all applicable ethical, canonical and legal principles.
+The bishop or his designee, will review the psychological profile, background questionnaire and criminal background check prior to accepting the applicant as a seminarian for the diocese.

+H. All mission priests from other countries with an assignment decreed by the bishop in the Diocese of Salina will be required to undergo the complete Diocesan protocol(Safe Environment training and background check) prior to ministering.

-V. REPORTING OF SUSPECTED CHILD SEXUAL ABUSE
+V. REPORTING OF CHILD SEXUAL ABUSE